andreigrozescu/open-science-ai-rse/RATIONALE.md

 ')
     print("Lista de enlaces extraída y guardada.")
 ```

+#### Verification:

+I verified the extracted links by manually inspecting the `extracted_links.txt` file and cross-referencing the URLs with those present in the XML files.
+I also ensured that all links were saved correctly in the file.

 ## Final Steps:
 The functions `generate_wordcloud()`, `count_figures()`, and `extract_links()` are executed to process the data and generate the desired results.